First, W3M chooses a Team Contact to manage the group creation process.

 Note: Before sending the Call for Participation, make sure the charter is public (since 2007, charters are public during AC review) and any final edits (e.g., addition of link to page for joining the group) have been made.

 The Team Contact sends a draft Director's Decision and Call for Participation (CFP) to the Communications Team (w3t-comm).
 See a sample announcement.
 The announcement must include:

 The announcement must also indicate when appropriate:

-Note: When we recharter a Working Group and the charter scope has changed, we enter the CFP into IPP, which triggers messages to the group participants that they must rejoin.
-If the new charter is not substantively different, do not register the new cfp in IPP.
+Note: When we recharter a Working Group and the charter scope has changed, we enter the CFP into the Group DB, which triggers messages to the group participants that they must rejoin.
+If the new charter is not substantively different, do not register the new CFP.

 Note: Team Contacts with questions about how an Invited Expert joins a group should consult the Team Policy for Invited Experts.